tanmay031/blogify/README.md

 # Blogify : A Simple Blog Application

 A simple blog application built using Django and Django REST Framework.
 The application provides API endpoints for creating, retrieving, updating, and deleting blog posts, with pagination support for listing posts.
+Additionally, the application features a web interface for displaying a list of posts and detailing individual posts.

 ## Installation
 ### Prerequisites